Entries by

 • Video Codec: Supports up to 8K@60fps H.265/VP9/AVS2 decoding and up to 8K@30fps H.264/H.265 encoding.
 This allows seamless handling of ultra-high-definition content for high-end displays and video surveillance applications.

-• Multi-Display Output: Integrated with multiple display interfaces including eDP, DP, HDMI 2.1, and MIPI, the RK3588 can drive up to four independent displays with resolutions up to 8K@60fps.
+• Multi-Display Output: Integrated with multiple display interfaces including eDP, Dp, HDMI 2.1, and MIPI, the RK3588 can drive up to four independent displays with resolutions up to 8K@60fps.
 This makes it ideal for smart signage, automotive cockpits, and multi-screen workstations.

 3. Extensive Expansion Interfaces